 As with all claims, we will be required to provide adequate substantiation.
-For example, we will need to demonstrate that our product candidates have abuse-deterrent properties sufficient to achieve abuse-deterrent labeling.
+For example, we will need to demonstrate that Apadaz has abuse-deterrent properties sufficient to achieve Category 1, 2 and potentially 3 abuse-deterrent labeling.

 Further, the FDA is not required to follow its guidance and could change this guidance, which could require us to conduct additional trials.
 If the FDA does not approve abuse-deterrent labeling, we will not be able to promote such products based on their abuse-deterrent features and may not be able to differentiate such products from other similar products.